Saudi Arabian oil giant Aramco reports $30B in Q2 profits, down nearly 40% from last year

 The International Monetary Fund estimates that Saudi Arabia needs an oil price of around $80 a barrel to avoid running a deficit.
 Benchmark U.S. crude oil for September delivery rose $1.27 to $82.82 a barrel Friday.
 Brent crude for October delivery rose $1.10 to $86.24 a barrel.

-Aramco raised a record $29.4 billion through an initial public offering in 2019 in which it sold a tiny sliver of less than 2% of the company to investors.
+Aramco raised a record $29.4 billion through an initial 2019 public offering in which it sold a tiny sliver of less than 2% of the company to investors.

 Crown Prince Mohammed bin Salman, Saudi Arabia’s day-to-day ruler and the architect of Vision 2030, has transferred 8% of Aramco to the kingdom’s $700 billion sovereign wealth fund over the past two years to help shore it up as it funds the massive infrastructure projects.